-- The EU is the “enemy”, Mr Hammond?
+The EU is the “enemy”, Mr Hammond?
 Really?
-The above graph appears to show the opposite, doesn’t it?

 The Brexit mess shows very clearly that most British politicians lie all the time, that they are not striving to unite, but to divide and how they use humans to get what they want.